Goals

 Stack operations

-• Most every function uses the same instruction sequence for the prolog and epilog, with minor differences in which registers are saved and the amount of space set aside for local variables.
+- The entry to each function will use the same basic prolog sequence (and exit uses same epilog), with minor differences in which registers are saved and the amount of space set aside for local variables.

 Trace function prolog